 - Number of passengers and/or cargo weight per destination and combined total weight for the flight.
-Pickup point at jetport and time passengers and/or cargo are available to load. - NICC requires 48-hour lead time to plan and schedule aircraft for demobilization flights. - Pick-up point at the jetport is the Fixed Base Operator (FBO) or gate at the airport terminal where the aircraft will park. - Passengers must be weighed and manifested prior to boarding the aircraft. - Government or contractor support available at each airport, including contact name and telephone number. - All personnel listed on the manifest and flight crew members should be provided at least one sack lunch.
+Pick-up point at jetport and time passengers and/or cargo are available to load. - NICC requires 48-hour lead time to plan and schedule aircraft for demobilization flights. - Pick-up point at the jetport is the Fixed Base Operator (FBO) or gate at the airport terminal where the aircraft will park. - Passengers must be weighed and manifested prior to boarding the aircraft. - Government or contractor support available at each airport, including contact name and telephone number. - All personnel listed on the manifest and flight crew members should be provided at least one sack lunch. - Note: Lithium Batteries are not permitted and cannot be transported in the cargo hold on NICC large transport aircraft.